vifino/Echelon/README.md

     2. to
       - The one who received the message.
 This should be the Bot's Name if the bot received a private message or the channel.
+    3. msgto
+      - Thats the easy way to send messages to either the channel, or if called via PM, the user.
     3. bot
       - This is the IRC Object. issue normal IRC commands.
     4. config